Get Help Today(855) 593-1695

-Alcohol is the most widely abused substance in the United States and much of the world, and alcohol abuse and addiction impacts millions of Americans every year.
-Its ease of access and the emotional and social dependence it induces contribute to its popularity.
-With 88,000 alcohol-related deaths in the US annually, including underage drinkers, the consequences of alcohol abuse are devastating.
-Luckily, many of these deaths can be prevented.
+Alcohol abuse and addiction impacts millions of Americans every year as it is the most widely abused substance in the United States and much of the world.
+The accessibility of alcohol and the emotional and social dependence it induces contribute to its popularity.
+With 88,000 alcohol-related deaths in the US annually, including underage drinkers, the consequences of alcohol abuse can be devastating.
+Luckily, many of these deaths are preventable.

 Who Needs Alcoholism Treatment